learn-co-curriculum/dsc-git-branches/README.md

 Your local branches can attach to remote branches that live on the internet, generally on GitHub, that your team members might contribute to and you can download locally.

-Whenever you want to update your local copy with all the branches that might have been added to the GitHub remote, you can type `git fetch`.
+Whenever you want to update your local copy with all the branches that might have been added to the GitHub remote, you can type `git fetch -a`.

 ```
-mission-critical-application $ git fetch
+mission-critical-application $ git fetch -a
 remote: Counting objects: 4, done.
 remote: Compressing objects: 100% (2/2), done.
 remote: Total 4 (delta 3), reused 3 (delta 2), pack-reused 0